Overview of M.A. Program

 Click here if you are interested in our program but are not a psychology major.

-If you would like to know more about graduate study in psychology at the University of North Carolina at Wilmington, please email or call:
+If you would like to know more about graduate study in psychology at the University of North Carolina at Wilmington, please see our Graduate Program FAQ page.
+You can also email or call:

 UNCW Department of Psychology